- Home

 Natural conception

-Your medical team will do tests to assess your fertility and check your general health.
-Depending on the treatment you’ve had, they may advise you to wait six months to two years before trying to conceive.
-Discuss the timing and suitable contraception with your specialist.
+Your medical team will do tests both to check your general health and assess your fertility.
+Depending on the treatment you’ve had, they may advise you to wait 6 months to 2 years before trying to conceive.
+Discuss the timing and contraception options with your specialist.

 Intrauterine insemination (IUI)

 Insemination is usually done in a fertility clinic.
-Once your partner is ovulating, the sperm are inserted into her uterus through the cervix using a small, soft tube (catheter).
+Once your partner is ovulating, the sperm are inserted into their uterus using a small, soft tube (catheter).
 This takes only a few minutes and may cause some mild discomfort to your partner.
-You should know in a few weeks whether fertilisation took place.
+You should know in a few weeks whether pregnancy has occurred.

 In-vitro fertilisation (IVF)

-IVF uses either sperm collected and frozen before treatment or fresh sperm to fertilise an egg outside of the body.
+IVF uses either sperm collected and frozen before treatment, or fresh sperm to fertilise an egg outside of the body.
 Intracytoplasmic sperm injection (ICSI) is a specialised type of IVF in which a single, good-quality sperm is injected into an egg.
-Learn more about how IVF works, or ask your fertility specialist to explain the process.

 Donor sperm